Borderlands 3 (Mac)

 - Go to your profile page on the Boosteroid site, click the Subscribe button, and complete your subscription to the service by choosing a payment plan and a payment method, and providing the required details.

-- Next, search for the game on the Boosteroid site and click on the Install & Play button.
+- Next, search for the game on the Boosteroid site, select the version you bought at the beginning of the guide (either Epic Games or Steam), and click on the Install & Play button.
 After that, you will be transported to a loading screen where you will install the game in a virtual machine supplied for you by Boosteroid.
 Click “Next” and “Accept” where it is needed.
 Nothing will be installed on your computer – this is just for the virtual machine.

 - After the installation is complete, you will be transported to a virtual instance of the platform you chose.
-The important thing to note is that you will need to navigate to your game Library and choose Borderlands 3.
+The important thing to note is that you will need to navigate to your gaming store Library and choose Borderlands 3.
 The game will then start on the same screen.

 Note: Boosteroid works with pretty much any popular browser, but the ones that are recommended for it are Chrome and Opera, so consider switching to either of them if you are facing performance issues while playing from another browser.